rmcanany/SolidEdgeHousekeeper/README.md

 Hides all non-model elements such as reference planes, PMI dimensions, etc.

 #### Fit pictorial view
 Maximizes the window, sets the view orientation, and does a fit.
-Select the desired orientation on the **Configuration Tab -- Pictorial View Group**.
+Select the desired orientation on the **Configuration Tab -- General Page**.

 #### Part number does not match file name
-Checks if a file property, that you specify on the **Configuration Tab -- Miscellaneous Group**, matches the file name.
+Checks if a file property, that you specify on the **Configuration Tab -- General Page**, matches the file name.

 #### Missing drawing
 Assumes drawing has the same name as the model, and is in the same directory